BRYN4444/HitmanRoulette/README.md

     * **Photo Objectives:** 10 Added.
 * **Other Fixes:**
   * Some "A Death In The Family" exit filenames were renamed when adding exits for "Dartmoor Garden Show" and improperly changed in the CSS.
 Oops!
-* **Plans:**
-  * Potential Extra/Photo objectives for the "Dartmoor Garden Show", if I can come up with any more.
-  * Still planning to go through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
-Personal issues and other games got in the way of updates here for a while, sorry.

 ---